cmenguy/ndopt/README.md

 ![analysis](/data/particles.png)

+These observations make sense with the intuition, so it's important to use a reasonably high number of particles if we want to get closer to the global minima.

 ### Influence of the initial speed variation coefficient

 From the diagram below, we are testing different values of phi to see how quickly we converge towards the solution.